hjalves/playlists/README.md

 with other engines, at least SQLite).

 - **Frontend**: User interface.
-It's a single-page application (SPA) coded in web technologies, more specifically, ECMAScript 6, React, Bootstrap and axios.
+It's a single-page application (SPA) coded in web technologies, more specifically ECMAScript 6, React, Bootstrap and axios.
+It's located on [playlists_frontend/](playlists_frontend/).

 ## Development environment